Locally Consistent Parsing for Text Indexing in Small Space: Randomized Selection

-\begin{lemma} The partitioning-set $P$ induced by the function $\ID_{\phi,h}$ on a substring containing no $(\tau,\frac \tau 6)$-runs can be constructed in expected $\O(n)$ time using expected $\O(\frac{n}{\tau})$ words of space. \end{lemma} \begin{proof} For every interval of size $\tau$ the algorithm will find the positions with minimum \ID{}s and add them to $P$, using only $\O(1)$ additional space.
+\begin{lemma} The partitioning set $P$ induced by the function $\ID_{\phi,h}$ on a substring containing no $(\tau,\frac \tau 6)$-runs can be constructed in expected $\O(n)$ time using expected $\O(\frac{n}{\tau})$ words of space. \end{lemma} \begin{proof} For every interval of size $\tau$, the algorithm will find the positions with minimum \ID{}s and add them to $P$, using only $\O(1)$ additional space.
 When sliding the interval by one step, using the sliding property of the fingerprints, the next \ID{} is calculated in $\O(1)$ time.
 Let $p_j\in P$ be the rightmost position picked for $P$ for some interval $[k..k+\tau-1]\subset [1..n-\tau]$.
-Since $p_j$ has the minimum \ID{} value in that interval, then if $p_j\in[k+1..k+\tau]$ the algorithm can find out in $\O(1)$ if $k+\tau\in P$ by calculating its \ID{} and comparing it with $\ID(p_j)$.
+Since $p_j$ has the minimum \ID{} value in that interval, then if $p_j\in[k+1..k+\tau]$ the algorithm can find out in $\O(1)$ if $k+\tau\in P$ by calculating $\ID(k+\tau)$ and comparing it with $\ID(p_j)$.

-Otherwise, if $p_j = k$, then the information about the minimum \ID{} is "lost" for the next interval.
-To regain the information on the position with minimum \ID{}, the algorithm recalculates all the \ID{}s on that interval.
-This recalculation will take $\O(\tau)$ time due to the sliding property of the fingerprint, and it happens only if the new interval doesn't contain the currently rightmost position in $P$.
-Therefore we can charge the $\O(\tau)$ time on that position, and it is charged at most once.
-Immediately after we charge it, a new rightmost position in $P$ is picked.
+Otherwise, if $p_j = k$, then the algorithm must recalculate all the \ID{}s on the interval $[k+1..k+\tau]$ to find the position with the minimum \ID{} value.
+This recalculation takes $\O(\tau)$ time due to the sliding property of the fingerprint, and it happens only if the new interval does not contain the currently rightmost position in $P$ (i.e., $p_j=k$).
+Therefore we can charge the $\O(\tau)$ time on $p_j$.
+Notice that $p_j$ can be charged at most once since immediately after we charge $p_j$, a new rightmost position in $P$ is picked.

 Therefore, the algorithm runs in $ \O(n+\tau\cdot |P|)$ using $\O(|P|)$ space, which by Lemma~\ref{lem:space_exp} is expected to be $\O(n) $ time using expected $\O(\frac{n}{\tau})$ words of space. \end{proof}